• Skip to primary navigation

 14 hours per week training program

 This training program is designed for serious riders who already have a solid mileage and are ready to spend about 14hr/week on training and races.
-In this program Tuesday and Thursday are the days for interval training.
+In this program, Tuesday and Thursday are the days for interval training.
 Mondays and Saturdays are recovery days.
-I suggest that you do a short 5 min interval the day before the race day.
-After three weeks’ intensive training I recommend that you take a recovery week with less training, less intervals, but at the same high intensity as usual.
+I suggest that you do a short 5 min interval before the race day.
+Then, after three weeks’ intensive training, I recommend that you take a recovery week with less training, fewer intervals, but at the same high intensity as usual.

 app.14hr1,5hr recovery3,5hr